 No extraordinary physical facilities are needed.
 All physical spaces used already meet ADA standards.
 Instruction for the new program will take place in existing clssrooms where art classes are currently taught.
 The Etherredge enter is a large fine arts facility that houses Visual Art, Music, and Theatre.
-The facility contains art two studios for teaching 2D and 3D art, a photography darkroom, and two computer labs for digital design and grahic design.
+The facility contains two art studios for teaching 2D and 3D art, a photography darkroom, and two computer labs for digital design and grahic design.
 The university recently received a donation of a large ceramics kiln that will be installed just outside the studios.
 Art history classes are taught in the Humanities and Social Science building in a smart classroom with updated digital projection equipment.
-Art education classes, as well as professional education classes, will be taught in the School of Education located in the Business and Education building, a up to date structure with smart classrooms and computer labs.